Hickety, Pickety, My Black Hen

 Origins

-The origins of Hickety, Pickety, My Black Hen are uncertain, but it is believed to have originated in the 18th century.
-The first known written reference to this rhyme is in the late 19th century and it was included in some nursery rhyme collections published in the late 19th and early 20th century.
+The origins of Hickety, Pickety, My Black Hen are uncertain, but it likely dates to the 18th century.
+The first known printed reference appears much later, in the late 19th century, and it began showing up in nursery collections around the early 20th century.

 Meaning